photo by Aron Visuals

 4. Learn and practise mindfulness.

-Andrea Blundell is the editor and lead writer of this site.
+Andrea M. Darcy is a health writer and the editor and lead writer of this site.
 After a successful career in both journalism and film she retrained in coaching and counselling.
 She keeps meaning to write a will, but her ADHD keeps distracting her.
+Find her @am_darcy